guidoschmidt/hicetnunc.wiki.backup/General.md

 You can also make a post on reddit in r/hicetnunc, or message the twitter and instagram and you can tag us in your posts.

 ## Do you support multiple languages?
-Yes, we are actively working on supporting multiple languages.
+This feature has not been released and development was abandoned.
 You can follow the development [here](https://github.com/hicetnunc2000/hicetnunc/issues/173)